maurogestoso/maurogestoso.github.io/src/pages/notes/games-that-are-cocaine-for-my-brain.md

  ## A non-exhaustive list of games that are cocaine for my brain and why I love them

- - Factorio
-   - It feels like the best parts of computer programming
+ - Factorio: it feels like the best parts of computer programming
- - Sid Meier's Railroads
-   - Pure offer vs. demand straight into your veins
+ - Sid Meier's Railroads: pure offer vs. demand straight into your veins
- - Stacklands
-   - Amazing at capturing the experience of playing a physical card game
+ - Stacklands: amazing at capturing the experience of playing a physical card game
- - Don't Starve
-   - Hauntingly beautiful and Tim Burton-y foraging
+ - Don't Starve: hauntingly beautiful, Tim Burton-y foraging
- - Vampire Survivors
-   - Barely anything to do.
-Just move around and watch thousands of monsters die
+ - Vampire Survivors: barely anything to do, just move around and watch thousands of monsters die
- - Loop Hero
-   - Beautifully designed idleness.
-Doing nothing never felt so good
+ - Loop Hero: beautifully designed idleness, doing nothing never felt so good
- - Graveyard Keeper
+ - The cabaret mini-game in Yakuza 0: [if you know, you know](https://www.youtube.com/watch?v=sg76TRf1I8E)
-   - Harvest Moon but creepy.
+ - Graveyard Keeper: creepy Harvest Moon.
 This game brings me the most shame because it's a constant reminder of all the things I should be doing and I'm currently neglecting (chopping wood, farming, cooking, not so much the embalming and zombie creation)